-Existing (E) requirements apply to MOTs that are in operation on the date this code is adopted.
-For these MOTs, equivalent or in-kind replacement of existing equipment, short pipeline sections, or minor modification of existing components shall also be subject to the existing (E) requirements.
+Existing (E) requirements apply to MOTs that were in operation on the date this code became effective (February 6, 2006).
+For these MOTs, equivalent or in-kind replacement of existing equipment, short pipeline sections or minor modification of existing components shall also be subject to the existing (E) requirements.